chandar-lab/RLHive/docs/tutorials/env_tutorial.rst

 * Pettingzoo (multi-agent)

 While gym comes installed with the base package, you need to install the other environments.
-See :ref:`Installation <installation>`.
+See :ref:`Installation <installation>` for more details.

 Creating an Environment